-On today’s date in 2002, Canadian historian, author, soldier and teacher George Stanley – the designer of Canada’s national flag – died at the age of 95.
+On today’s date in 2002, George Stanley, the designer of Canada’s national flag, died at the age of 95.

-In March 1964, Stanley wrote a formal four-page memorandum to John Matheson, a member of the multi-party parliamentary flag committee founded earlier that year, to suggest the design of a new national flag.
+In March 1964, Stanley – who was also an author, historian, soldier and teacher – wrote a formal four-page memorandum to John Matheson, a member of the multi-party parliamentary flag committee founded earlier that year, to suggest a design for the new flag.
 Noting the flag should be instantly recognizable with the use of traditional colours and simplistic design, Stanley also included a sketch with his memorandum.

 The following January, after months of national debate, Queen Elizabeth II proclaimed Stanley’s design as the country’s new flag.
 It was inaugurated at an official ceremony held on Parliament Hill in Ottawa on Feb.
 15 of that year.